flavioespinoza/snippets/README.md

 Code snippets I don't want to forget

-### Using an arithmetic operator inside a variable
+## using an arithmetic operator inside a variable

 - https://github.com/koalaman/shellcheck/issues/2000